Subscribe to our Newsletter

 “The Ventrolla team were professional and flexible.
 They understood the project and how important it was to upgrade and repair the existing windows to the highest standard.”

-With over 30 years’ experience, Ventrolla offers a tailored range of period window solutions including repair and renovation, new timber windows, double glazed replacement sashes, secondary glazing solutions and a wide range of window hardware.
+With over 40 years of experience, Ventrolla offers a tailored range of period window solutions including repair and renovation, new timber windows, double-glazed replacement sashes, secondary glazing solutions and a wide range of window hardware.

-The company’s head office is based in Harrogate, North Yorkshire, and regional offices are also located throughout the UK and Ireland.
+The company’s head office is based in Harrogate, North Yorkshire, and regional offices are also located throughout the UK.